New York Divorce Laws

 • if they have minor children together, their arrangements for child custody, visitation, and child support.

-Here are the basic steps for an uncontested divorce in New York:
+Here are the next steps for uncontested divorces:

-• Finalizing your divorce.
-Depending on your county, you might not have to appear in court for a final hearing.
+• Depending on your county, you might not have to appear in court for a final hearing.
 In that case, a judge will simply review your paperwork and, if everything is in order, will sign the final divorce judgment.
-Check with the clerk's office to learn about the local rules for any final steps, including filing the judgment, serving it on your spouse, and whether you'll need to schedule a hearing.
+Check with the clerk's office to learn about the local rules for any final steps.

 Contested Divorces in New York

-The court will consider your New York divorce to be contested when you and your spouse have disputes over any issues in your case, such as child custody and visitation, child support, alimony, or property and debt distribution.
+The court will consider your divorce to be contested when you and your spouse don't agree about any issues in your case when you file for divorce.

-Contested cases are much more complex than uncontested ones and involve extra steps in the process, including the following:
+Contested cases are much more complex than uncontested ones and involve extra steps in the process, including:

 There are also additional forms in contested cases, including financial disclosure statements.
-These documents require you to provide a great deal of data about your income and assets, and it's imperative that you be thorough and honest in completing them.
-A spouse who fails to disclose all accounts, debts, or assets could face penalties in a divorce case, such as fines and possible jail time.
+These documents require you to provide a great deal of data about your income and assets.
+You must be thorough and honest when completing them.
+You could face penalties (including fines and possible jail time) if you hide assets or don't disclose all of your financial accounts, debts, or other assets.

-Even in divorces that start out as contested cases, most couples manage to reach agreement on their issues at some point during the divorce process, usually with the help of their lawyers, a mediator, or both.
+Even in divorces that begin as contested cases, most couples eventually reach a settlement agreement at some point during the divorce process, usually with the help of their lawyers, a mediator, or both.
 (In fact, New York now requires "alternative dispute resolution," such as mediation, in contested divorces.)

 If spouses don't settle all their issues, they'll have to go to trial to have a judge make the final decision on unresolved matters.